jranjan/labs-technology-bytes/micro-services/building_microservice_from_scratch.md

 Let us take a problem statement to design a system which follows microservice architecture style.
 As we progress on discussion, we will try to solve various pieces of puzzle which a truly scalable, resilient and easy to manage system should have.
-It is not possible to cover all corner of a microservice in single document but will try to address following aspects:
+It is not possible to cover all corner of a microservice in a single document but will try to address following aspects:

 * Defining a **domain model** representing system
 * Identifying microservices
-* Segrgating cross cutting concerns so that a single microservice focus completely on its buisness logic.
+* Segregating cross cutting concerns so that a single microservice focus completely on its buisness logic.
 * Simplifying user interaction with system
 * Auto-scaling and using loadbalancer to share the load across multiple instances of services
-* Leveraging caching logic to create high-perofrmant service
+* Leveraging caching logic to create high-performant service
 * Supporting canary release model
 * Repository organization for individual microservice
 * Various deployment strategy to suite the system need as and when required

-It is assumed that reader is familar about microservice, DevOps, container at high level.
+It is assumed that reader is familar about microservice, DevOps, container etc at basic level.

 Before we proceed, here is notable points: